ibm-cloud-docs/vmware-service/common/vmaas-bom.md

   years:  2024

-lastupdated: "2024-03-14"
+lastupdated: "2024-04-09"

-keywords: VMware as a Service BOM, bill of materials VMware as a Service, BOM
+keywords: VMware Cloud Foundation as a Service BOM, bill of materials VMware Cloud Foundation as a Service, BOM, VCF as a Service BOM

 subcollection: vmware-service